 The main thrust of the PG2 year is to expand on the basic skills and knowledge learned in the first year by exposing the trainee to a much broader set of psychiatric disorders, severity of illness, and treatment modalities and settings.

-PGY2 selectives: autism, child psychiatry, forensic psychiatry, sleep medicine, community psychiatry, TMS, neurology consults, research
+*PGY2 selectives: autism, child psychiatry, forensic psychiatry, sleep medicine, toxicology, LGBTQ+, psychiatric oncology, psychotherapy, research

 The resident spends his or her time at Harris House learning to evaluate and treat patients with substance use disorders in the acute inpatient, intensive outpatient, and residential settings.
 In addition to learning the use of pharmacotherapeutics, the resident learns individual and group psychotherapies as applied to these disorders.